LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Introduction

-To address the these challenges, we propose LeTac-MPC, a learning-based model predictive control (MPC) for tactile-reactive grasping.
+To address these challenges, we propose LeTac-MPC, a learning-based model predictive control (MPC) for tactile-reactive grasping.
 The novelties of the proposed approach are as follows.

 1) We design a neural network (NN) architecture with a differentiable MPC layer as the output layer.
 The MPC layer is modeled according to the control objectives to rationalize the embeddings extracted by the NN from the tactile feedback.
-The combination of NN and MPC layer provides the advantages of strong generalization ability and ease of implementation as a real-time controller.
-We implement the trained NN and MPC layer to a model predictive controller that is convergent and can run at a frequency of 25~Hz.
-This controller enables robust reactive grasping of various daily objects on dynamic and force-interactive tasks.
+The combination of NN and MPC layer provides the advantages of strong generalizability and ease of implementation as a real-time controller.
+We implement the trained NN and MPC layer in a model predictive controller that is convergent and can run at a frequency of 25~Hz.
+This controller enables robust reactive grasping of various daily objects in dynamic and force-interactive tasks.

 2) To train the model, we use four standardized blocks of different materials with different physical properties to collect a dataset and propose a fully automated data collection pipeline.
 Finally, we show that despite our data collection with standardized blocks in terms of sizes, shapes, and materials, and with no textures on the block surface, our trained controller can generalize to various daily objects with different sizes, shapes, materials, and textures.
-This shows the strong generalization ability of LeTac-MPC.
+This shows the strong generalizability of LeTac-MPC.

 3) We also compare two purely model-based tactile-reactive controllers (MPC and PD) as baseline methods.
-Through experimental comparisons between these two model-based controllers, LeTac-MPC, and open-loop grasping, we show that LeTac-MPC has the best performance on dynamic and force-interactive tasks and the best generalization ability.
+Through experimental comparisons between these two model-based controllers, LeTac-MPC, and open-loop grasping, we show that LeTac-MPC has optimal performance in dynamic and force-interactive tasks and optimal generalizability.